ml4code/ml4code.github.io/contributing.markdown

 ## Adding a new categorization
 No single taxonomy or categorization can fit everyone.
 It is easy to contribute a new categorization to be shown in this website.
 TODO TODO

+Add a data file describing your hierarchy.
+This can be a JSON, YAML or CSV file as described [here](https://jekyllrb.com/docs/datafiles/).

+## Reusing the website structure
+In principle, the structure of this website can be used for other literature reviews.
+Feel free to clone it!